-Deleting Or Changing An Existing Setup Password
+Deleting Or Changing An Existing System And/Or Setup Password

 Ensure that the Password jumper is set to enabled and the Password Status is Unlocked before attempting to delete or change the existing System and/or Setup password.
-You cannot delete or change an existing System password if the Password Status is Locked.
+You cannot delete or change an existing System or Setup password if the Password Status is Locked.